-CPG believes that greyhound racing in Australia will be banned through a mixture of public outrage and political lobbying.
+CPG believes that greyhound racing in Australia will be banned through a mixture of public outrage and changes to government policy.

 State governments were committed to allowing greyhound racing to continue after its fundamental animal welfare flaws and corruption were exposed in 2015.
 This makes them morally responsible for the greyhounds who continue to race.

 CPG holds state governments accountable by challenging their communication around the greyhound industry and informing the public of the ongoing failures in animal welfare protection.
 CPG does this through traditional media and social media and responding to formal state government requests for input from stakeholders.
 CPG also works with animal welfare focussed parties including the Animal Justice Party, the Greens and some Independents to improve welfare policy for greyhounds.